 - …As well as your customers – Signage is important to implementing a new program, because it may not be in your best interest to have any surprises at checkout.
 A small sign at the entrance and at the checkout counter will help inform your customers and remind them that there are more beneficial ways to pay than by credit card.

-- Ensure that your Point of Sale Equipment is reflects the program pricing – The program pricing should not be manually entered.
-This could lead to miscalculations which would be detrimental to your business.
+- Ensure that your Point of Sale Equipment reflects the program pricing – The program pricing should not be manually entered.
+This could lead to miscalculations that would be detrimental to your business.
 Make sure that your terminals are programmed with the surcharge or cash discount percentage and go about your business without worry.